The Tesla Model 3 is the long-awaited, cheaper Tesla, with a zen-like interior and a smaller form factor

 Previous to the Model 3, if you wanted to drive a Tesla as a company car, you probably needed to be a top executive.
 The Model S and Model X were just too expensive for mere mortals, lower down in the company hierarchy.
 Now, with the Model 3, far more company employees are potentially within reach of the Tesla experience.

 More good news: the Benefit in Kind (BiK) rates are also excellent for electric cars.
-For example, drive a Model 3 in the 2020/21 tax year in the UK and enjoy 0% BiK – no tax at all!
-The year after BiK tax will be 1% and the year after that only 2%.
+For example, drive a Model 3 in this tax year all the way up to 2024/25 and enjoy 2% BiK – hardly any tax at all!
 Both the motor press and financial media are taking note.
 Review after review extols the environmental and tax benefits of EVs.
+The Polestar 2 is another popular option for corporate drivers.

 Range on a single charge – as with all Teslas – is not a concern.
 However long your daily commute, the Model 3 will get you there and back.
 If you have work-place charging, you may even be able to charge up to 100% for free while you are at your desk.
 Better plug in quickly or the charging space will be gone…